futoshita/Coros-Training-Hub-Exporter/README.md

-# Export Coros Training Calendar to ICS Calendar
+# Export Coros Training Calendar to ICS File

 ⚠️ This repository is using a **non-public API** from [COROS Training Hub](https://t.coros.com/) that could break anytime.